Guide: What Is Doxxing and How to Protect Yourself Online

 Is Doxxing Illegal?

-For now, doxxing isn’t illegal in most places, depending on the type of information you publish.
-It’s not illegal to publish information that’s part of public records like someone’s name, marital status, and birth certificate, even without their consent.
+The legality of doxxing varies widely depending on where you live and the type of information exposed.
+It’s typically not illegal to publish information that’s part of public records like someone’s name, marital status, and birth date, even without their consent.
 It’s illegal when someone publishes things like your bank account details, social security number, and home address.
 This is usually handled on a case-by-case basis though.

-While doxxing may not be inherently illegal, people can be charged for related activities such as stalking, threats, and harassment.
-States like California, Oregon, and Kentucky in the US and countries like Hong Kong and South Korea passed specific laws against doxxing in recent years.
+While doxxing may not be inherently illegal, people can be charged for related activities such as stalking, threats, and harassment especially if it intentionally causes damage or places someone in danger.
+States like Illinois, California, Oregon, and Kentucky in the US and countries like Hong Kong and South Korea have passed specific laws against doxxing in recent years.

-Doxxing is still a tricky subject in the legal sphere because it’s sometimes similar to vigilante justice.
+Beyond legal repercussions, doxxing also violates the terms of service on many platforms, including social media sites like X, which bans users who post others’ private information without consent.
+Doxxing is still a tricky subject in the legal sphere because it’s sometimes done as a form of vigilante justice.
 Lawmakers also tend to fall behind when it comes to technological advancements and take a long time to catch up.

 If you want to file a civil lawsuit for doxxing, you’ll normally need:

-If you want to learn how to avoid getting doxxed, you should be cautious about sharing too much of yourself with the internet.
-Here are 9 ways you can be more cautious on the web:
+If you want to learn how to avoid being doxxed, you should be cautious about sharing too much of yourself with the internet.
+Here are 11 ways you can be more cautious with your data on the web:

 “Doxxing is a lowball practice and should be legally charged as any other crime.
-We all wish the internet was a safe place; however, it’s not, and you should be especially cautious of everyone.”–Ada Ivan, Malware Analyst, CyberGhost VPN
+We all wish the internet was a safe place; however, it’s not, and you should be cautious of everyone.” – Ada Ivan, Malware Analyst, CyberGhost VPN

 Here are the top 3 riskiest things you shouldn’t do on social media:

-- List your family members, because they may share personal information others can use to find you.
+2. List your family members because they may share personal information others can use to find you.
 Remove them or change your view settings to “Friends Only”.

-Consider deleting social accounts you don’t use, or all of them, if everything you’ve read here has scared you off social media.
+Consider deleting social accounts you don’t use – or all of them, if everything you’ve read here has turned you off social media entirely.
 Our guides can help you through the process:

 2. Review Your Privacy Settings & Profiles